jOoPs157/CarRadio/README.md

 DayZ Epoch - Clayman CarRadio addon (DZE version)

-Author: Clayman
-Adapted by: jOoPs
+Author: Clayman - Adapted for DZE by: jOoPs

 Addon to play music from the game or custom music while driving any vehicle.